VueTorrent/VueTorrent/.github/CODE_OF_CONDUCT.md

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement using the built-in report system from GitHub or directly by sending use a message on Discord.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement using the built-in report system from GitHub or directly by sending us a message on Discord.
 All complaints will be reviewed and investigated promptly and fairly.

 All community leaders are obligated to respect the privacy and security of the